Michelle3334/freaky_memory/README.md

 ## Acknowledgements
 * My mentor for support, advice and feedback.
+* The students on Slack for peer review and comments.
 * My family for their endless support, feedback and testing.

 [Back to Table of Contents](https://github.com/Michelle3334/freaky_memory#table-of-contents)